 Don't think it's possible to learn Irish outside of Ireland?
 Think again!

-Investigative journalism site City Limits recently visited Glucksman Ireland House in New York City to learn more about Irish language lessons in the Big Apple and the students of the language who are ensuring it is still spoken in the US.
+Investigative journalism site City Limits recently visited Glucksman Ireland House, back in 2019, in New York City to learn more about Irish language lessons in the Big Apple and the students of the language who are ensuring it is still spoken in the US.

 Filmmakers Merel Saarloos and Luke Murphy of the University of Applied Sciences in Utrecht, Netherlands, traveled to Manhattan's Greenwich Village where an Irish-language day (Lá Gaeilge) was taking place.

 "In New York’s Greenwich Village, there is a home for Irish culture and the Irish language," City Limits explains.
 "Glucksman Ireland House NYU is the center for Irish and Irish-American Studies at New York University.